JerryMalibiran/OLDIES-Discord-Bot/README.md

 DISCORD-TOKEN = <YOUR-DISCORD-TOKEN>
 ```

-4. Download the FFMpeg executable files at https://ffmpeg.org/download.html then copy 'ffmpeg.exe' to project root directory.
+4. Download the FFmpeg executable files at https://ffmpeg.org/download.html (.exe files in the 'bin' folder) then place it anywhere you like to place it.
+After that, add the path of the folder to your environment variables an test it on cmd/powershell by entering 'ffmpeg' and see if it works.
 5. run 'py run.py' command on your terminal

 # Repl.it